Breaches of the code and research misconduct

 What is a breach?

-A breach of the Macquarie University Code for the Responsible Conduct of Research (Macquarie Code) is an unintentional failure to comply with principles or specific provisions of the University’s policies governing the conduct of research by our researchers.
+A breach of the Macquarie University Code for the Responsible Conduct of Research (Macquarie Research Code) is an unintentional failure to comply with principles or specific provisions of the University’s policies governing the conduct of research by our researchers.
 A breach does not include honest differences in the interpretation of data.

 What is research misconduct?

-Research misconduct constitutes a failure to comply with the Macquarie Code, the Australian Code for the Responsible Conduct of Research (2007) (Australian Code) or specific provisions of the University’s policies or codes governing the conduct of research by our researchers.
+Research misconduct constitutes a failure to comply with the Macquarie Research Code, the Australian Code for the Responsible Conduct of Research (2018) (Australian Code) or specific provisions of the University’s policies or codes governing the conduct of research by our researchers.
 Research misconduct includes intent and deliberation; recklessness; gross or persistent negligence; and/or seriously deviating from accepted standards within the research and scholarly community for proposing, conducting or reporting research.
 Research misconduct may have serious consequences.

-Repeated or continuing breaches of the Macquarie Code may constitute research misconduct.
+Repeated or continuing breaches of the Macquarie Research Code may constitute research misconduct.
 Where there has been previous counselling or specific direction, repeated or continuing breaches do constitute research misconduct.

 Examples of research misconduct